mrocklin/thesis/logpy.md

 (Alice,)
 ~~~~~~~~~~~~~~

 The `variables` context manager places `"NAME"` and `-1` into a global collection and then yields control to the code within the subsequent block.
 Code within that block is executed and queries this collection.
 Membership in the collection equivalent to being a logic variable.
 After the completion of the `with variables` block the global collection is reset to its original value, commonly the empty set.
+This allows the use of arbitrarily typed values as logic variables, further enabling interoperation.

 ### Example - SymPy Interaction